nielsdelestinne/juge/README.md

 1. Limit the amount of data to process & render
 2. But, at the same time, do make all data already available in the client
     - Via a second call maybe?

+### Experiment 2

+Lazy loading of data: classic approach

+See code, launch client & api and navigate to experiment 2
+- `nx serve client`
+- `nx serve api`

+### Experiment 3

+Eagerly load all data, but:
+- A subset of data is instantly loaded in via a separate call and rendered
+- All remaining data is eagerly loaded in via a separate call and kept in memory
+- Only upon scrolling (lazy loading) is additional data rendered

+See code, launch client & api and navigate to experiment 3
+- `nx serve client`
+- `nx serve api`